-Skyr shark is like the fillet of the shark and its white meat which is usually what is cut up and served in the little plastic “tourist” containers.
+- Skyr shark: The fillet of the shark and its white meat, usually cut up and served in the little plastic “tourist” containers.

-Glass shark is the thinner pieces that turn red or brown in the fermentation process.
-The meat is a bit more chewy and salty.
+- Glass shark: Refers to the thinner pieces that turn red or brown in the fermentation process.
+The meat is a bit chewier and saltier.

-Some of the most famous chefs in the world have come to Iceland and tried this unique Icelandic delicasy.
-Anthony Bourdain described it as “the single worst, most disgusting and terrible tasting thing” he has ever eaten (see promo video below) and Gordon Ramsay simply spat it out and cursed (another video down below).
+Some of the most famous chefs in the world have come to Iceland and tried this unique Icelandic delicacy.
+Anthony Bourdain described it as “the single worst, most disgusting and terrible tasting thing” he has ever eaten.

-To be honest it’s more the older generation that likes the rotten shark today in Iceland.
-But it’s a tradition of eating a little piece of the fermented shark when we in Iceland are celebrating the Þorrablót which are food (and drink) midwinter festivals that are held all over Iceland.
-But keep in mind we always try to have some Brennivín snaps at hand also for that ordeal.
+To be honest, it’s more the older generation that likes the rotten shark today in Iceland.
+However, it’s a tradition of eating a little piece of the fermented shark when we celebrate the þorri at þorrablót, the midwinter festivals held all over Iceland.
+Remember, we always try to have some Brennivín snaps at hand for that ordeal.

-There is a chemical company in Iceland that analyzes food and according to them, the fermented shark is the healthiest food that is made in Iceland.
-In the past, it was often custom to have a little bite as a sidedish with a meal.
+There is a chemical company in Iceland that analyzes food.
+According to them, the fermented shark is the healthiest food made in Iceland.
+It was often custom to have a little bite as a side dish with a meal in the past.

-This was sometimes food that was on the brink of becoming bad for you and the shark actually helped you with digestion.
+Sometimes, food was on the brink of becoming bad for you, and the shark actually helped you with digestion.

 Delicious right? 🙂